Exponential single server queues in an interactive random environment: Introduction and literature review

-\underline{Related models.}\\ A Markovian queueing-environment process can be considered as a birth-death process in random environment.
-We note that there exists a bulk of literature on that subject.
-Classical birth-death processes in random environment found in the literature in general are not separable, see \cite{cogburn:80}, \cite{cogburn:84}, \cite{cogburn;torrez:81}, \cite{cornez:87}, \cite{yechiali:73}, \cite{prabhu;zhu:89}, \cite{prabhu;zhu:95}.
-Typical problems with computing stationary distributions and performance metrics which occur even with finite (non-separable) birth-death processes in a random environment are described in \cite{gaver;jacobs;latouche:84}.\\ In \cite{gannon;pechersky;suhov;yambartsev:16} a reversible Jacksonian queueing network is the environment for a random walker (a distinguished customer) on the network lattice.
-This work was extended in \cite{daduna:16}, where the random walker was substituted by a ``moving queue'' on the network.
+Typical problems with computing stationary distributions and performance metrics which occur even with finite (non-separable) birth-death processes in a random environment are described in \cite{gaver;jacobs;latouche:84} and investigated using matrix-analytical techniques.

+In \cite{gannon;pechersky;suhov;yambartsev:16} a reversible Jacksonian queueing network is the environment for a random walker (a distinguished customer) on the network lattice.
+This work was extended in \cite{daduna:16}, where the random walker was substituted by a travelling server (``moving queue'') on the network.
 This was motivated by modeling a referenced mobile sensor node with an internal message queue (test node) in a network of mobile sensor nodes.
+Although the stationary distributions occurring in \cite{daduna:16} are separable, the transition mechanism of the system does not fit in the class of models considered here in Section \ref{sect:Separable}.

+A recent study of an $M/M/1$-queue in abstract ``interactive'' environments is the article of \cite{pang;sarantsev;belopolskaya;suhov:20}, where the environment is either diffusive (continuous environment space) or a jump environment (discrete environment space).
+We consider only discrete environment spaces.
+Our systems and processes differ from those in \cite[Section 2]{pang;sarantsev;belopolskaya;suhov:20} because we allow (i) that the arrival and service rates are queue-length-dependent, and (ii) that the queueing system and the environment may jump concurrently.
+Recall that in Example \ref{ex:QueueInventory1} with departures of served customers the environment ($=$ inventory size) decreases at the same moment by one.
+Such concurrent jumps are not allowed by \cite{pang;sarantsev;belopolskaya;suhov:20}.
+On the other side, the dependence on the environment's state for the arrival and service rates are more specific in our setting.

-Although the stationary distributions occurring in \cite{daduna:16} are separable, the transition mechanism of the system does not fit exactly in the class of models considered here in Section \ref{sect:Separable}.\\ A recent study on an $M/M/1$ queue in abstract ``interactive'' environments is \cite{pang;sarantsev;belopolskaya;suhov:20}, where the environment is either diffusive (continuous environment space) or a jump environment (discrete environment space).\\ Our approach here is with environment state spaces with discrete structure, and the infinitesimal generators of our processes are different from those in \cite{pang;sarantsev;belopolskaya;suhov:20}[Section 2].\\ A related class of models are random walks on $\bf{Z}$ in a random medium, see for an introduction Part I of \cite{sznitman:02}.
-Our research in this paper is on different problems than those described there and our methods are different from those used generally in that field.
+A related class of models are random walks on $\mathbb{Z}$ in a random medium, see Part I of \cite{sznitman:02} for an introduction.
+Our research in this article is on different problems than those described there and our methods are different from those used generally in that field.